GeoscienceAustralia/ptha/propagation/SWALS/README.md

-Shallow WAter Like Solvers (SWALS) computes solutions to several [variants of the 2D shallow-water equations](./SOLVERS.md) (linear/nonlinear) in Cartesian and Spherical coordinates, on domains represented as a connected set of rectangular grids.
+Shallow WAter Like Solvers (SWALS) computes solutions to several [variants of the 2D shallow-water equations](./SOLVERS.md) (linear/nonlinear) in Cartesian and Spherical coordinates, on "multidomains" represented as a connected set of rectangular grid domains.

 A number of [different numerical methods](./SOLVERS.md) are implemented, suitable for a range of flow regimes, with particular emphasis on tsunami-like